 That Monday dinner was the first time we met the girlfriend’s family.
 No, they are not getting married anytime soon – is that right, bro? – or that’s the plan anyway.
 So it was a casual dinner where two families get to know one another.
-Oh and some advices were given to the couple.
+Oh, and some bits of advice were given to the couple.

 That’s the first in our family…

 Although I was once married.
 I never experience anything like that.
-Heck, I didn’t experience a lot of things that follows my cultures.
+Heck, I didn’t experience a lot of things that follow my cultures.

 But I did felt a little uncomfortable because I overheard my mother told the girl’s family “Oh, yes…she’s Reggy’s eldest sister and yes, that is her son.”
 Pointing at the boy who was busy playing iPad.

-My automated deafening systems works well because I didn’t hear what questions followed after that but I’m sure it’s somewhere a long “Where is her husband?” then followed by an awkward silence after my mother would say “She’s divorced.” and the other party usually said “Oooh…” just nodding.
+My automated deafening systems work well because I didn’t hear what questions followed after that but I’m sure it’s somewhere along “Where is her husband?” then followed by an awkward silence after my mother would say “She’s divorced.” and the other party usually said “Oooh…” just nodding.

-I’m no longer ashamed of my status but yes sometimes there are moments where I hate being on the spotlight.
+I’m no longer ashamed of my status but yes sometimes there are moments where I hate being in the spotlight.

 It’s common to hear the couple being

-grilled asked what their plans are at these kinds of meetings aka family dinner.
+grilled asked what their plans are for these kinds of meetings aka family dinner.
 So if you’re not serious you better not do this!

 “The key is prayers…”